ChyuuMC/chyuumc.github.io/_posts/2022-10-12-where-to-buy-groceries.markdown

 Tesco also offers [Online Delivery](https://nakup.itesco.cz/groceries/en-GB?preservedReferrer=https://nakup.itesco.cz/groceries/cs-CZ) to your doorstep at a chosen time which I’ve never used before but I've heard other students raving about it.

+Tesco also offers 10% discount for students with ISIC for purchases up to 600 czk.
+More info [here](https://itesco.cz/akcni-nabidky/akce-souteze/sleva-pro-studenty-s-isic/).

 #### LiDL

 Lidl is a grocery chain from Germany.
 I personally like this store for many things including their special weekly offers such as Asian week, Spanish week, Italian week, French week, etc. etc. There are three Lidl supermarkets in Hradec Kralove.
-There is one next to Tesco in [Atrium](https://goo.gl/maps/TSiVbFcPeGsPN5Fz9), another one [next to the Hradec main Bus station](https://goo.gl/maps/8sN4iFEaLf3Am99c8) and the last one [near Palachova domitory](https://goo.gl/maps/N4xqBdsBdyaVgA4c7).
+There is one next to Tesco in [Atrium](https://goo.gl/maps/TSiVbFcPeGsPN5Fz9), another one [next to the Hradec main Bus station](https://goo.gl/maps/8sN4iFEaLf3Am99c8) and the last but not lease [near Palachova domitory](https://goo.gl/maps/N4xqBdsBdyaVgA4c7).

 #### BILLA